webcatalog/webcatalog-legacy/SUBMIT_NEW_APP.md

 One app per commit; one commit per app.

-As soon as your pull request is merged, [Travis CI](https://travis-ci.org) will automatically compile and publish the app on WebCatalog.
+As soon as your pull request is merged and a release tag is set, [Travis CI](https://travis-ci.org) will automatically compile and publish the app on WebCatalog.